 Strengthens the Muscle

 Another benefit of swimming as an exercise is muscle strengthening.
 Since swimming needs physical body movements, the activities involved works great at improving muscle definition and strength.
-That’s why most swimmers have sculpted bodies which can make someone envious.
+That’s why most swimmers have sculpted bodies that can make someone envious.

 By swimming regularly, you do not only exercise a part of your body but your whole body.
 By doing so, your muscles develop in your arms, back, stomach, and legs, among others.